evanwill/hist-454-2022/pages/project/metadata.md

 You will be creating metadata for two types of items:

-- the photograph(s) and document(s) you digitized from U of I archival collections -- your "digitized objects".
+- the photograph(s) and document(s) you digitized from U of I archival collections --> your "digitized objects".
-- five already digitized items selected from U of I digital collections -- your "curated objects".
+- five already digitized items selected from U of I digital collections --> your "curated objects".

-We will be creating our metadata in a spreadsheet on Google Sheets.
-When creating metadata in a spreadsheet we tend to use this terminology:

-- columns => "fields" (the individual elements used to describe specific qualities of the objects)
-- rows => "records" or "items" (each row represents one object's description)
-- cells => "values" (the individual chunks of metadata)
+Both digitized and curated objects will be described using the same metadata template.
 To create your metadata for the project, you will first make a copy of the metadata template "hist454_metadata_template" in Google Drive:

 [HIST 454 Metadata Template](https://docs.google.com/spreadsheets/d/1UG_JhZ1lYLsFeoNpO_D7dztmG8elcZlEaID-mz7QTh8/copy?usp=sharing){:.btn .btn-outline-success target="_blank" rel="noopener"}
+{:.text-center}

-Describe your digitized objects and curated items in your copy of the template, following the guidelines below.
+Describe your digitized objects and curated items in **your copy** of the template, following the guidelines below.
 Once you have items added to your Sheet, you can [test your metadata]({{ '/setup/' | relative_url }}) if desired.

-Once your metadata is finalized, you will copy your rows into our shared central metadata spreadsheet, and everyone's items will populate the final digital collection.
+Once your metadata is finalized, you will copy your rows into our shared central metadata spreadsheet, and everyone's items will populate the final digital exhibit.

 -----------